28 Million year old artefacts

 Contains 96% iron, 2.6% chlorine and 0.74% sulphur.
 The wooden handle is partially fossilized.

-In the year 1989, an analysis of the metallic hammerhead was undertaken.
-It is astonishing that there were no traces of carbon or any other additives in the hammerhead, but on the other hand, chlorine and sulphur was discovered.
-Nowadays, no process for producing iron is known, which introduces these additives.
-That confirms the assumption that this hammer was manufactured before the ‘modern’ Iron Age.
+In the year 1989, an analysis of the metallic hammer head was undertaken.
+It is astonishing that there were no traces of carbon or any other additives in the hammer head.
+On the other hand, chlorine and sulphur were discovered.
+Nowadays, no process for producing iron is known which introduces these additives.
+That confirms the assumption that this hammer was manufactured before the modern Iron Age.

 In their book “The Hidden History of the Human Race”, M.A.
 Cremo and R.L.
-Thompson described, among other things, 58 different finds of objects (made by man) and human bones found in geological layers, the age of some of which, according to conventional evaluation, was estimated to be far above 100 million years.
+Thompson described, among other things, fifty-eight different man-made objects and human bones found in geological layers.
+The age of some of these, according to conventional evaluation, was estimated to be far above 100 million years.

 - An iron nail embedded in Scottish sandstone, which is supposed to be between 360 and 408 million years old.
-(Page.
-105)
+(105)

-- A beautifully decorated metal vase in Dorchester (Massachusetts, USA) embedded in a formation, ascribed an age of more than 600 million years.
-(Page.
-106)
+- A beautifully decorated metal vase in Dorchester, Massachusetts embedded in a formation, ascribed an age of more than 600 million years.
+(106)

-- A metal pipe in a piece of limestone whose age is specified as being 65 million years, which was found in the quarry of Saint-Jean-de-Livet in France.
-(Page.
-117)
+- A metal pipe in a piece of limestone, which was found in the quarry of Saint-Jean-de-Livet in France, has a specified age of sixty-five million years old.
+(117)

 - A small golden chain, encased in coal that has been dated at 260 to 320 million years old.
 It was found in a mine in northern Illinois (USA).
-(Page.
-113)
+(113)

 - A metal ball with grooves around its widest diameter, found in a layer of Pyrophyllite in South Africa.
 This layer has been dated at 2.8 billion years old.
-(Page.
-121)
+(121)

-- A large number of different stone tools found in Boncelles (Belgium) in a layer whose age is given as 25 to 38 million years old.
-(Page.
-68–70)
+- A large number of different stone tools found in Boncelles, Belgium, in a layer with an age of twenty-five to thirty-eight million years old.
+(68–70)

-- A golden thread embedded in stone in a quarry in Rutherford (England), whose age is given as 320 to 360 million years old.
-(Page.
-106)
+- A golden thread embedded in stone in a quarry in Rutherford, England, with the given age of 320 to 360 million years old.
+(106)

 Such finds must not be overrated.
 They do, however, cast justifiable doubt on current dating methods.